 Vegan Coconut Buttercream Filling

-Begin by preparing the coconut butter.
-Add the shredded coconut, vanilla extract, and coconut oil to the Blendtec and blend on the ‘batter’ cycle, twisting the top of the twister jar attachment in the direction opposite the blades.
-If after the cycle runs the mixture isn’t clumping together in a butter quite yet, run the ‘batter’ cycle one more time and it should become a clumpy, thick white butter (it might even get slightly liquidy like mine did).
+- Begin by preparing the coconut butter.
+Add the shredded coconut, vanilla extract, and coconut oil to the Blendtec and blend on the 'batter' cycle, twisting the top of the twister jar attachment in the direction opposite the blades.
+If after the cycle runs the mixture isn't clumping together in a butter quite yet, run the 'batter' cycle one more time and it should become a clumpy, thick white butter (it might even get slightly liquidy like mine did).
 Empty the coconut butter into a bowl, cover, and refrigerate to firm it up.
 Keep in the refrigerator when not in use.

 - To make the cookies, sift together the cocoa and flour in a large bowl.
 Add the salt, stir, and set aside.
 In the bowl of an electric mixer, blend together the water and egg replacer until smooth, then add the coconut milk and vanilla extract and mix until combined.
 Add the dry ingredients to the wet ingredients and stir until just combined and crumbs begin to form.
 When you hold the crumbs tightly together in your hand and then release, they should stay stuck together.

 - Preheat the oven to 325 degrees Fahrenheit.
 Empty the crumbly dough onto a sheet of parchment paper and pat it down into one cohesive mound.
 Place another sheet of parchment paper on top of the mound and roll out the dough between the two sheets of parchment paper until it is 1/4 inch thick.